-As you can see, room acoustics is an important but complicated subject (To learn more about room acoustics, send for AudioControl's Technical Paper 107, "Small Room Acoustics De-Mythologized").
+As you can see, room acoustics is an important but complicated subject (To learn more about room acoustics, go to our website and download AudioControl's Technical Paper 107, "Small Room Acoustics De-Mythologized").
 The overall point that we're trying to make is that the various rooms in your home function as gigantic mechanical equalizers, boosting or cutting certain frequencies depending on size, shape, volume, acoustic treatment and the position of the speakers.